-You can possibly pre-moisten the wall / ceiling before applying the glue paint.
-Completely raw walls can also be primed with Boneglue primer or a soap solution
+You can pre-moisten the wall / ceiling with water before applying the distemper.
+Completely raw walls can also be primed with a boneglue primer solution or a soap solution.

 Apply with a good wide flat brush.
 The layers must be applied evenly - neither too thin nor too thick.
-If the glue color is strong the color pigment it requires some practice to for a uniform expression.
+If the distemper is made of a strong color pigment it requires some practice to for a uniform expression.
 The glue paint dries up quickly, so you have to paint wet in wet and from edge to edge, corner to corner without breaks in the work.

 Paint in long uniform strokes, and without too much paint on the brush at a time, the paint should sit in the "" tip "of the brush so you get the best result.
 Always finish with long strokes from the bottom up (walls), on ceilings painted against the light from the windows.

-Glue paint is not suitable for rooms and surfaces where there can be a lot of wear, eg hallways, children's rooms, over kitchen tables, stoves and the like. since it does not have a strong surface.
+Distemper is not suitable for rooms and surfaces where there can be a lot of wear, eg hallways, children's rooms, over kitchen tables, stoves and the like. since it does not have a strong durable surface.